Privacy Notice

 We are committed to protecting your personal data and your privacy.
 This privacy notice sets out the basis on which any personal data we collect from you, or that you provide to us, or that we acquire through a third party, will be processed by us.
 Please read the following carefully to understand our practices regarding your personal data and how we will treat it.

-Before we process your personal data, we are obliged to inform you of who we are, why we need to process your personal data, what we will do with your personal data and to whom we will pass your personal data.
+We are obliged to inform you of who we are, why we need to process your personal data, what we will do with your personal data and to whom we will pass your personal data.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.